ronnynijimbere/MyStore/README.md

 b.
 If user has google (goole-plus strategy) or facebook (facebook strategy), click appropriate button

 3. User can logout and SignIn again using the 3 strategies mentioned above

+Tests
+Backend
+npm run test / yarn test

+front-end
+npm run test1 / yarn test1 (Still having errors): Dont run tests for now

+Third Party Api
+GoogleOauth and FacebookOauth were used..A google and Facebook account is required for users to be autheticated.